GM And UAW Reach Tentative Agreement To End National Strike

 In a short statement about the deal, GM said, "We can confirm the UAW's statement regarding a proposed tentative agreement.
 Additional details will be provided at the appropriate time."

 Contract negotiations had been hung up on key issues, from workers' wages and health care to profit-sharing and the carmaker's reliance on temporary workers.
 The union had been seeking to win seniority rights for temp workers.
-The union's announcement of a deal did not provide details about how those matters were resolved.
+Like GM, the union's statement about the deal did not provide details about how those matters were resolved.

 "The number one priority of the national negotiation team has been to secure a strong and fair contract that our members deserve," said UAW Vice President Terry Dittes, director of the UAW GM department, in a news release about the breakthrough.